 Restaurants and Service Station

-Taylor Grocery and Restaurant continues a long village tradition of cooking catfish, and serves hundreds of people each weekend with world famous food and live music.
+Taylor Grocery and Restaurant continues a longstanding town tradition of serving “The South’s Best Catfish” along with other other menu items and serves hundreds of people each weekend with world famous food and live music.

-Carter’s Store, which has operated since 1941, is the village’s only gas station and keeps the locals supplied with dry goods, cold sodas and sandwiches.
+Carter’s Store, which has operated since 1941, is the town’s only gas station and keeps the locals supplied with dry goods, cold sodas and sandwiches.

 Plein Air Neighborhood